Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 Between these two things, when a funder comes asking you, "Do you know why Shelter of Hope hasn't been able to generate the CAPER?"
 You may quickly say, "I'm not sure.
 I've sent an offer to assist September 1st and I've looked through our Help Desk, there are no requests for help from Shelter of Hope."
 This usually helps show software or support were not the determining reason the report wasn't submitted in time.

 One word of warning.
 It took me two years to figure out not to blame my end-users for this behavior.
-They are dealing cramped work spaces, angry individuals, emergency responses, suicidal clients, bed-bugs, oh!
+They are dealing with cramped work spaces, angry individuals, emergency responses, suicidal clients, bed-bugs, oh!
 And pay on par with a McDonald's employee!
 Don't be upset with the end-users--they are good souls, just not data souls.

 ## Need Always; Want, When Possible